taiojia/playback/README.md

 Playback is an OpenStack provisioning DevOps tool that all of the OpenStack components can be deployed automation with high availability on Ubuntu based operating system.

 #### Requirement
 The OpenStack bare metal hosts are in MAAS environment(recommend), and all hosts are two NICs at least(external and internal).
+We assume that you have ceph installed, the cinder bachend default using ceph, the running instace default to using ceph as it's local storage.
+About ceph please visit: http://docs.ceph.com/docs/master/rbd/rbd-openstack/

 #### Install Playback
 Use pip: